cjakuc/cjakuc.github.io/_posts/2020-7-10-BudgetBlocks.md

     - Adjust how transactions are recategorized from Plaid categories to BudgetBlocks categories
     - View the current status of the PostgreSQL database that's used to make the recategorizations
-    - Reset the default recategorization database to our original status
+    - Reset the default recategorization database to its original status
     - Reset the database holding users' customized preferences
     - View a timestamped changelog of changes to default categorization prefences